mnemnion/orb/doc/md/notes/orb.md

 encountered, it will be reduced to two spaces.
 Grimoire will complain.

-It's not an /error/ mind you, it's a well-defined input that will become two spaces.
+It's not an _error_ mind you, it's a well-defined input that will become two spaces.
 If encountered by one of my tools, the tabs will be permanently gone.